 Self-care – all staff will support pupils to be more comfortable in their learning by ensuring that water is available at all times and by offering rest breaks, fresh air, or other interventions as necessary.
 If necessary, pupils will be able to have basic food (toast etc.) if that would help them to feel more able to learn.

-On admission, all parents and carers will complete a medical form or be part of a discussion with The Pastoral Welfare Officer to ensure that all relevant information is recorded.
+On admission, all parents and carers will complete a medical form or be part of a discussion with a member of the office staff to ensure that all relevant information is recorded.
 Parents/carers should also be encouraged and given straightforward processes to update this information on a regular basis and following significant changes.
-If circumstances (e.g. build-up of absences and/or medical appointments) indicate that there may be a change to or an additional medical need, The Pastoral Welfare Officer will make direct contact with the family, rather than waiting for the family to be in contact.
+If circumstances (e.g. build-up of absences and/or medical appointments) indicate that there may be a change to or an additional medical need, The school office will make direct contact with the family, rather than waiting for the family to be in contact.

 Relevant information will be recorded on SIMS and highlighted for staff.